BoldingBruggeman/fortran-yaml/README.md

 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-A copy of the license is provided in the COPYING file at the root of the FABM distribution.
+A copy of the license is provided in the COPYING file.